Chartwell’s Best Practices Awards

 • People’s Choice – Video

-In recognition of excellence in outage initiatives, three utilities in these categories will be awarded during Chartwell’s PowerUp conference with gold, silver and bronze recognition.
-Winning utilities will be notified in March 2024.
+In recognition of excellence in outage initiatives, utilities in these categories will be awarded during Chartwell’s PowerUp conference with gold, silver, and bronze recognition.
+Winning utilities will be notified in April 2025.
 All winners and finalists will be contacted shortly after the announcement to participate in a case study on their efforts and discuss logistics for either a presentation at the conference or a Chartwell webinar.
+Learn more here.

 • Excellence in Outage Communications